rltyty/BBS24x7/README.md

 Users can freely attach or detach the Tmux session anytime, from one virtual console or another, from local or remote, which is very flexible.

-e.g. To attach to a remote Tmux server session called 'smth'
+e.g. To attach to a remote Tmux server session called `smth`

 ```
 ssh rpi-lan -t tmux a -t smth